Finance data management...

 ...or Why all FP&A Roads go to Data management.

-Even if for the last six years I have been specialising in Data management, I still follow (thanks to the FP&A club) developments in FP&A area.
-While reading some publications on FP&A trends I realized the strong connection between FP&A and Data management topics.
+Even if for the last six years I have been specializing in Data management, I still follow (thanks to the FP&A club) developments in the FP&A area.
+While reading some publications on FP&A trends, I realized the strong connection between FP&A and Data management topics.
 So I decided to share with you some of my observations and experiences.

 Let’s start with the notable trend of FP&A to become a business partner (Source)

 Where in the world of Data management do we meet ‘decision makers’?
 The expression "an organization is data-driven" is quite popular these days.
 It can, though, evoke some debate within professional circles.